 Dr. Gottlieb's professional interests include sports medicine, musculoskeletal ultrasound and regenerative therapy.
 Dr. Gottlieb is a member of the American Association of Equine Practitioners, the Northwest Equine Practitioners Association, and the American Veterinary Medical Association.

-Dr. Gottlieb enjoys living in Lake Oswego and dining in Portland with her husband Daniel, their daughter Lilly, and their dog Millie.
+Dr. Gottlieb enjoys living in Lake Oswego and dining in Portland with her husband Daniel, and their daughters Lilly and Devyn.

 Dr. Austin Rowland joins NWEP as an associate veterinarian.
 As a child, Austin always wanted to be a doctor.
 He loved anything to do with science and understanding how things worked.
 Austin’s fascination with performance horses began on his family farm where he worked year-round, and in turn spent many of his summers at various horse shows all over the west coast.